Andy Ibáñez Player Props: Tigers vs. Twins

 Andy Ibáñez At The Plate

-- Ibanez is batting .221 with seven doubles, a triple, four home runs and four walks.
+- Ibanez is batting .217 with seven doubles, a triple, four home runs and six walks.

-- Ibanez enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .533 with two homers.
+- In 44.7% of his 38 games this season, Ibanez has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.